ssl/ezXSS/readme.md

 # ezXSS
-ezXSS is an easy way to test (blind) XSS.
+ezXSS is an easy way to test (blind) Cross Site Scripting.

 ## Current features
 Some features ezXSS has